 High quality and reliable information is essential to make informed decision and to plan accordingly.
 Applied research can also help provide solutions to problems, such as the undercount of people in the 2020 Census efforts.
 CVIIC is participating actively in the generation of contemporary research projects related to the 2020 Census process.
 This has included the development of projects to improve the Local Update of Census Addresses (LUCA) process, with separate studies being carried out in Fresno and Stockton.
 At present, CVIIC is also participating with the California Institute for Rural Studies in study designed to analyze the relationship between Central Valley immigrants and the 2020 Census.
 This research project is designed to include hundreds of interviews with local residents and many focus groups.

-Central Valley Census Advocacy
+Central Valley Census Advocacy and Civic Engagement

-CVIIC’s Central Valley census priorities include advocacy.
+CVIIC’s Central Valley census priorities include advocacy and civic engagement.
 The 2020 Census process includes numerous opportunities to engage in advocacy efforts.
 This includes the participation in efforts to eliminate the proposed citizenship question in the census, the need to engage local, state and federal agencies in matters impacting Central Valley communities, advocating for increased state funding for nonprofit organizations, among others.
 The 2020 census also offers possibilities to engage immigrants and other residents in discussions and activities related to their rights as members of the American polity.
 Our democratic process is enriched with the participation of all social sectors in matters of importance, as is the case with the census.